 Struggling to get a Fastpass for all your top attractions?

 Characters are probably not the main reason guests visit the Animal Kingdom.
 However, there are several characters you can meet which you will not find in other parks.
-Although not guaranteed, waits to meet the most popular Disney Characters can be shorter in the Animal Kingdom compared to the Magic Kingdom.

 At the time of writing characters that can only be met in the Animal Kingdom include: